The Practice of Wakefulness

 One is mindful of being lost in thoughts, which is delusion.

-When being mindful of the breath, if we hold our attention too tightly on the breath, it doesn't stay; instead, it jumps around.
+When being mindful of the breath, if we hold attention too tightly on the breath, it doesn't stay; instead, it jumps around.
 On the other hand, if our mindfulness is too loose, we forget that we are being mindful of the breath, and our mind just wanders off and doesn't return.

 Mindfulness at this stage of the practice is balancing between too tight and too loose of attention, so that there is no clinging or aversion.
 This requires spreading awareness throughout the body to counteract unawareness, which leads to objectification.